-Under the General Health Act, MINSA requires dietetic food products be registered at the Drug Control Department rather than at the Food Control Department.
-This is based in Article 104 of that Act, which defines all kinds of dietetic foods, foods with any kind of medical substances added, and foods or products claiming health benefits as 'medicine'.
+Under the General Health Law, MINSA requires dietetic food products be registered at the Drug Control Department rather than at the Food Control Department.
+This is based on Article 104 of that Act, which defines all dietetic foods, foods with any kind of medical substances added, and foods or products claiming health benefits as 'medicine.'